Campus of the University of Massachusetts Amherst: Sports, recreation, and exercise

 Major sporting events, such as UMass's hockey and basketball team games, are held in the Mullins Center, amidst the fields to the west.
-Other locales for sporting events include Warren McGuirk Alumni Stadium (where UMass holds its women's lacrosse games, and where it held its football games until 2011) and Garber Field, which is an artificial-turf field adjacent to Boyden Gym used for lacrosse, field hockey, and various team practices.
+Other locales for sporting events include Warren McGuirk Alumni Stadium (where UMass holds its women's lacrosse and football games) and Garber Field, which is an artificial-turf field adjacent to Boyden Gym used for lacrosse, field hockey, and various team practices.

 In the fall of 2007, ground was broken across the street from the Mullins Center on a new $50 million recreation complex.
 The Recreation Center was completed in the spring of 2009 and spans three floors, including weight and cardio equipment, a basketball court and jogging/running track, activity rooms, locker facilities, and a juice bar.
 The Rec Center is free for undergraduates, and available for a fee to graduate students and faculty/staff.
 The building was originally scheduled to open in early September, but was delayed due to problems with fire safety and security systems.
 The Rec Center opened to the public on December 3, 2009.

 On campus are two other gyms: Totman (adjacent to the North Apartments) and Boyden (near the Southwest residential area).
 Prior to 2009, both gyms held fitness centers which were then replaced by the Rec Center.
 Both buildings also hold basketball courts (although the Totman court remained closed in the fall 2009 semester), locker room facilities, and pools.
 Both buildings also hold classrooms and offices; Totman in particular is home to the kinesiology department and has a student-run body shop.
 Four small in-dorm gyms are available for a fee as part of the Wellness program; in Lewis (in Northeast), John Quincy Adams and Washington towers (in Southwest), and Webster (in Orchard Hill).
 To the west of campus are numerous fields used for recreation and intramural sports.
 There is also a set of tennis courts located north of Boyden.

 The baseball team plays its home games at Earl Lorden Field, adjacent to the Mullins Center practice rink.
 Down the street, near Southwest, is the UMass Softball Complex as well as Rudd Field, home of the UMass men's and women's soccer teams.

 In addition to Totman and Boyden, there is Curry Hicks Cage, which hosts a small indoor track, pool, and basketball court.
 It is also occasionally used as a venue for guest speakers (such as the fall 2006 visit from comedian Bob Saget) and for the Western Mass high school basketball championships and other similar sporting events.
 The Cage was the home of the UMass men's and women's basketball teams before the Mullins Center was built.